 Online painting classes provide a rich learning environment in which to deepen your own practice with the support of a virtual community of process painters.
 You receive personal facilitation from Stewart Cubley or another senior facilitator.
 As a course member, you are invited to join discussions after each class to explore facilitation questions that arise during the sessions.

-Course members receive 25% off a package of six sessions.*
+Course members receive an initial free online painting session and 25% off a package of six sessions.*

 “I appreciate the almost instant attention that is available to me.
 The online system is so easy to use.
 It’s almost miraculous.” ~ Dolly Chye, Kuala Lumpur, Malaysia